 To make instrument configuration easy, Geolux provides the Geolux Instrument Configurator utility application.
-Regular users do not need to be concerned about the servicing protocol used between the Geolux Instrument Configurator and the level meter device.
-Geolux Instrument Configurator is described in the chapter 9 of this user manual.
+Regular users do not need to be concerned about the servicing protocol used between the Geolux Instrument Configurator and the snow level sensor device.
+Geolux Instrument Configurator is described in the chapter 8 of this user manual.

-The servicing protocol listens on RS-232 serial port for incoming requests, and on each received request, it will answer back.
+The servicing protocol listens on the RS-232 serial port for incoming requests, and on each received request, it will answer back.